andrewwhitten/Azure-Functions-for-Salesforce/README.md

           <td>Pricing</td>
           <td>None (included with Salesforce ecept for most basic editions)</td>
           <td>Public pricing is USD $2,000 per org per month for 235k API calls, with increments of $45 for additional capacity on top of that.</td>
           <td>Public calculator.
-First 1M executions free</td>
+First 1M executions free.
+Salesforce API calls will cost extra if you exceed your standard limit.</td>
           <td>This is a very difficult comparison, and needs more investigation.
-On the face of it Azure is much cheaper, however you will also need to consider OPEX costs in maintaining it as well.</td>
+On the face of it Azure is much cheaper, however you will also need to consider OPEX costs in maintaining it as well and current Salesforce API usage as well.
+For significant API usage then Salesforce Functions may well work out cheaper.</td>
         </tr>
         <tr>
           <td>Development Tools</td>